NurseQ/Programming-and-Scripting-Project/PROJECT.md

 data = numpy.genfromtxt("datum/iris.csv", delimiter=",")
 print(data)
 ```
-### Counting the dataset
+### 2b.
+Counting the dataset
 The number of rows within Fishers dataset are counted using the code inserted below.
 The code takes the first column and uses the range function to count each of the rows.
 Opening the csv file from the repository will also show the number of rows and columns.
+The code in the repository is [count.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/count.py).

 ```python
 import numpy